 13. You will need to grant permissions.
 Click Review Permissions.

 14. If a sign-in page comes up, sign in.
-Make sure you are using the correct gmail account for the calender (at this point google may want to verify that this is you.)
+Make sure you are using the correct Gmail account for the calendar (at this point google may want to verify that this is you.)